Two men begin race cartoon

 How to learn a second language – You don’t seem to be getting anywhere?

-A lot of content could be written on the topic of how to learn a second language (and in fact, this is a matter on which scholars have debated for years).
-It’s necessary to remark that we’re all different.
-Considering each person’s uniqueness, we arrive to the conclusion that there is not a “one size fits all” method for learning a foreign language.
+How can I learn a second language?
+Scholars have debated the topic for years.
+We’re all different.
+Considering each person’s uniqueness, we figure out there is no “one size fits all” method for learning a foreign language.

-Concentrating all our attention on a sole spot may seem as an attempt on our part to over simplify things.
-But, this is not so.
+Focusing all our attention on one area might seem like we’re trying to oversimplify things.
+However, this is not so.
 Although it’s just one point, it’s a compound one.
-And each one of us react differently to it.
+And each one of us reacts differently to it.

-We firmly believe you can’t learn a second language if you’re not motivated.
-Motivation will be what fuel is to an engine and what wind is for sails.
+We firmly believe you can learn a second language if you’re motivated.
+Motivation will be what fuel is for an engine and what wind is for sails.

 Now, motivation comes in many shapes and forms.
 And it will be impossible to tell you how to become motivated.
 That’s your homework.
 But what we do want to emphasize is its importance.

-Who would have thought that the key to open the second language door lies within yourself?
+Who would have thought the key to opening the second language door lies within yourself?

 Aesop’s fable: “The tortoise and the hare”

-All of us have heard Aesop’ fable, “The tortoise and the hare”.
+All of us have heard Aesop’s fable, “The tortoise and the hare.”
 The hare had it all in its favor.
 But the attitude of the proud coney made it suffer defeat.
-It had all the resources and recourses but it took everything for granted.
+It had all the resources, but it took everything for granted.

-Its anatomy, the stats, common sense, all pointed to the hare as the winner, but… well, you know the story!
+Its anatomy, the stats, and common sense all pointed to the hare as the winner.
+But, well, you know the story!
 Slow and steady wins the race.

 Unmotivated students

 I’ve seen students start a course to learn a language.
-They have time to practice, courses to follow and money to spend on tutors and travels.
+They have time to practice, courses to follow, and money to spend on tutors and travel.
 People around them constantly encourage them to learn the language.
 Family and friends are persistently motivating them to learn.
-But, yet, with all these advantages, they don’t learn the language they’re aiming for.
+Yet, with all these advantages, they don’t progress much.

 Motivated students